Tirelo-Mputle/Tirelo-Mputle/README.md

 # Tirelo Mputle
 ### Entry-level React Developer

 I am an entry-level React Developer in the final stages of graduating from CodeSpace Academy's comprehensive Software Development course.
-I am proficient in React, Next.js, JavaScript, Redux, HTML, and CSS.
+I am proficient in React, Next.js, JavaScript, Redux, Bootstrap, HTML, and CSS.
 My previous experience as a self-taught developer has primed me to quickly acquire and apply new knowledge.

 ![Phone Icon](https://img.icons8.com/ios-filled/20/000000/phone.png)  **067 6617 468**